Repeater (album): Release and reception

-Legacy
+Legacy and influence

-Influence

 Repeater featured an alternative rock sound that predated significant releases such as Nirvana's Nevermind and Pearl Jam's Ten, which would unexpectedly go on to break the genre into the mainstream.
 Tim Commerford of Rage Against the Machine was influenced by the album, as were Steve Holmes of American Football and Metz.
-Ben Weinman of The Dillinger Escape Plan named it one of his favorite records of all time.
+Ben Weinman of the Dillinger Escape Plan named it one of his favorite records of all time.

-La Dispute covered the title track live.
 The track "Merchandise" has been covered by Face to Face (on their album Standards & Practices), Ted Leo and the Pharmacists and Dogstar.
 "Blueprint" was covered by Gogol Bordello live, Ben Lee and Tim Timebomb.
-The track was quoted by The Knife on the track "Raging Lung" off of Shaking the Habitual.
+The track was quoted by the Knife on the track "Raging Lung" off of Shaking the Habitual.
 It has also been sampled by Emynd for Stranger Day's track "Not Playin'".
 "Styrofoam" has been covered by Stereotyperider.
 "Shut the Door" has been covered by Boy Eats Drum Machine.